linnil1/slack_emoji_bot/readme.md

 	If your token is expire, it will remind you by slack user

+	if you want to connect to two more fb

+	just copy file and modify the class name as module name

+* ANON module

+	anonymous send data to the channel

+	anon [text] to command_bot and you will see your data in channel anonymously

 The usage is write inside the command

 Usually, you can type xxhelp for help